zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 * Alias templates avoid the `::type` suffix and, in templates, the `typename` prefix often required to refer to typedefs.
 * C++14 offers alias templates for all the C++11 type traits transformations.

-### Prefer scoped enums to unscoped enums
+### Item 10: prefer scoped enums to unscoped enums

 As a general rule, declaring a name inside curly braces limits the visibility of that name to the scope defined by the braces.
 Not so for the enumerators declared in C++98-style enums.

 The names of such enumerators belong to the scope containing the enum (definition is leaked into the enclosing scope, thus unscoped enums), and that means that nothing else in that scope may have the same name:

 ```cpp